juhovh/tailguard/README.md

 ## Installation

-Let's imagine you have a WireGuard server that is able to accept any IPv4 routes (i.e. `AllowedIPs = 0.0.0.0/0`), and its local LAN network is 192.168.68.0/22.
+Let's imagine you have a WireGuard server running on 192.168.68.1 that is able to accept any IPv4 routes (i.e. `AllowedIPs = 0.0.0.0/0`), and its local LAN network is 192.168.68.0/22.
 You should first download a WireGuard client config and save it as `wg0.conf` under `config/`.

 After you have the config downloaded, you need to generate a temporary auth key for Tailscale.
 You can do this from https://login.tailscale.com/admin/machines